 17. Rent Out Your Automobile

 If you hardly use your car or are heading out of town for a period of time, renting out your vehicle is an easy way to make some extra cash.
-Apps like Turo and GetAround connect car owners to renters in their cities.
-Peer-to-peer car sharing is priced per vehicle on a per-hour basis.
+Apps like Turo and Getaround connect car owners to renters in their cities.
+Peer-to-peer car sharing is priced per vehicle on a per-day or per-hour basis.

 19. Rent Out Your Boat

 Don’t stop at renting out your car or bike.
-If you have a boat that is sitting idle, there’s an easy way to rent it out and help cover the cost of ownership.
-With the website Sailo, you can conveniently list your boat for rent; as a bonus, the site takes care of the marketing and provides U.S. Coast Guard-licensed captains.
+If you have a boat that is sitting idle, there’s an easy way to rent it out and help cover the costs of boat ownership.
+With the website Sailo, you can conveniently list your boat for rent; as a bonus, the site provides captains.

 20. Rent Out Your Clothes